yinxusen/HDR/README.md

 ### How to do ETL of the dataset

-In order to use k-fold cross validation,
+In order to use k-fold cross validation, I will let open source tool do it.
+Scikit-learn is a good choice.

 ### How to choose open source tools